bitcoin-black-1/bitcoin-black/README.md

 ### Key Features

-* BitcoinBlack utilizes a novel block-lattice architecture, unlike conventional blockchains used in many other cryptocurrencies.
+* BitcoinBlack utilizes block-lattice architecture, unlike conventional blockchains used in many other cryptocurrencies.
 * The network requires minimal resources, no high-power mining hardware, and can process high transaction throughput.
 * Offers instantaneous transactions with zero fees and unlimited scalability, making Bitcoin Black an ideal solution for peer-to-peer transactions.